 OneCharge is one of the largest developers, manufacturers and integrators of lithium-ion batteries for forklift trucks in the United States.
 OneCharge operations cover the US, Latin America, Europe and CIS countries.
 OneCharge’s client portfolio includes leading multinational companies.

-The industrial lithium-ion battery market reaches $ 1.5 billion and is growing rapidly.
+The lithium-ion industrial batteries market reaches $ 1.5 billion and is growing rapidly.
 OneCharge has been an industry pioneer and currently is the market leader in the USA.
 The company sells large quantities of industrial batteries for warehouse equipment.
 It successfully collaborates with such market leaders as Hyster-Yale, Crown, and Toyota.
 It’s been highly recognized by customers, dealers, and manufacturers.

 Lithium-ion batteries accelerate the development of the conservative forklift market.
 The companies who use them manage to improve their competitive positioning on the market as the batteries provide higher machinery performance.